 Registered Process

 The EPA registration process for algaecides is substantially different than the registration process used for disinfectants.
 As part of the development of the product, the EPA requires companies to conduct efficacy studies on the product.
 The EPA does not consider algae in pools or spas to be pathogenic and thus not a direct threat to public health.
 Since algae are not a public health issue, the EPA does not require companies to submit an efficacy package for an agency data review.
 Thus, in the registration process the EPA looks carefully at the toxicology of the product but not the efficacy.
 The state of California does require detailed efficacy studies prior to registration.
 Products sold in the state of California must have the state registration number on the label.
 Products registered in California but sold outside of the state usually have the California registration number on the label but are not required to do so.
-Any local, state, territorial, federal, and tribal agencies concerned about the efficacy of a particular algaecide could request the producer supply the California registration number and then verify the status of the product with the California Department of Pesticide Regulation (California Code of Regulations, Title 3.
-Division 6.
+Any local, state, territorial, federal, and tribal agencies concerned about the efficacy of a particular algaecide could request the producer supply the California registration number and then verify the status of the product with the California Department of Pesticide Regulation (California Code of Regulations, Title 3, Division 6, Chapter 2, Subchapter 1.
 Pesticides and Pest Control Operations).

 5.7.4.5 Source (Fill) Water